Social & Emotional Development

 Social-Emotional Development: School-Age Children

-This lesson will focus on how school-age children develop relationships, manage their emotions, cope with stress and develop social skills.
-You will learn about social-emotional milestones for school-age children and the components for assessing their social-emotional development.
+This lesson will focus on how school-age children develop relationships, manage their emotions, cope with stress and develop social-emotional skills.
+You will learn about social-emotional milestones for school-age children and the components for assessing this area of development.

 Promoting Social-Emotional Development: The Environment

 The emotional climate of a learning environment is key to developing a sense of community among children and staff.
 This lesson details what it means to establish a sense of community in the school-age learning environment.

 Children will naturally practice social skills and behaviors during opportunities for play.
 This lesson will give you information on how to support the social-emotional development of school-age children through the activities and experiences you offer.

 Promoting Social-Emotional Development: Positive Relationships